 Following this logic, I encourage you to start slowly if you have no experience using task boards.
-It is wise to begin with a personal board and then slowly move on to a team visualization.
+It is wise, to begin with, a personal board and then move onto a more advanced solution for team visualization.
 This way both you and your team will be able to see the benefits of using task boards and avoid internal resistance.

 Task boards are a fantastic tool for visualizing your work.
 They are by far superior to any “To-Do” list as boards provide a more comprehensive point of view for managing your tasks.

 There are 2 basic levels of workflow visualization that you can put to practice: